atrauzzi/gatsby-plugin-protoculture/readme.md

 This plugin adds support for the conventions found in the [Protoculture](https://github.com/atrauzzi/protoculture) JS library to any Gatsby project.

+You can also find the `Dockerfile` for working with protoculture and gatsbyjs here.

 ## Usage

 ### Configure a Local Package